 Purchase quality rice grains from a trusted source.
 Inspect rice for insects or discoloration[Bj4] , prior to preparing for home storage.

-Store rice in a tightly sealed container.
+Store rice in a tightly sealed container (see more details on how to store rice long-term).
 Food safe plastics (PETE) containers, glass jars, #10 cans (commercial size) lined with a food-grade enamel lining and Mylar®-type bags work best for long-term storage.
 Use food-safe oxygen absorbers [Bj5] available from food storage supply stores to preserve rice quality, and protect from insect infestation. #10 cans will hold approximate 5.7 lbs (2.6 kgs) of polished rice.

 The best temperature to store grains, including rice, is 40°F or below; however, rice stored at a constant 70° F with oxygen absorbers will store well for up to 10 years.
 In cooler storage areas rice sealed in oxygen-free containers can be stored for up to 30 years.
 A BYU study sampling polished rice and parboiled rice stored from 1 to 30 years found that both types of rice will keep their nutrients and flavor up to 30 years.